oceanprotocol/market/content/pages/privacypolicy/en.md

 ## 4.3 Publish functionality

 When you publish a data asset, we collect your wallet address and author name and disclose it by transmitting it to a smart contract stored on the blockchain.
-Note that you can use a pseudonym as the author&#39;s name.
+Please note that your wallet address will be linked to your given name.
+Please also note that you can use a pseudonym as the author&#39;s name.

 **Purpose:**